This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Usually, you would find numerous offsets growing from the parent plant.
 And they would appear as tiny nodes at the base of the plant.

-If you have no mature air plants to source the pups from, alternatives are still available.
-We know you will be happy to learn that you can buy a mature air plant from the local nursery or gardening center near you that will provide a ready source of offsets to work within your propagation process.
-Now that the source of pups is available let’s explore how to remove them from the mother plant and start propagation.
+Alternatives are still available if you have no mature air plants to source the pups from.
+We know you will be happy to learn that you can buy a mature air plant from the local nursery or gardening center near you to provide a ready source of offsets to work within your propagation process.
+Now that the source of pups is available, let’s explore how to remove them from the mother plant and start propagation.

 The materials you will need for the process are: